sitalab/beaconExplorer/README.md

   - Currently access is still limted to airlines, airports and ground handlers.
 The plan is to open access to general 3rd parties in the future.

 - How do I build the project
-  - To build the project, check out the code and import the .project into Eclipse.
+  - To build the project, check out the code (don't forget to use the --recursive option) and import the .project into Eclipse.
 It is assumed that you have Android SDK with [Google Glass GDK](https://developers.google.com/glass/) already installed.
 Update beaconExplorer/res/values/api_statics.xml add your own API Key and App Id values.

 Contributors